chromatic-solfege/chromatic-solfege.github.io/readme.md

 - A videos of a computer generated singing which reads aloud the practice patterns with the Chromatic-Solfege.

+## The Source Code of "An Introduction to Chromatic-Solfege"
 The source code of the [An Introduction to Chromatic-Solfege](an-introduction-to-chromatic-solfege/) is available.
 It is written by [Chromadoc](./chromadoc/).